-In this incident, officers attempted to conduct a street stop of a Black male at 1:00 a.m. in the 3rd District.
-Multiple squad cars pull up to a gas station as the subject is walking through.
-As the officers exit their vehicles; the subject attempts to flee the scene on foot, leading three officers to give chase.
-According to the responding sergeant's TRR narrative, the "R/SGT OBSERVED ABOVE SUBJECT WITH A BULGE IN HIS LEFT POCKET WHILE HOLDING HIS SIDE.
+In this incident^pfficers attempted to eonduct a street stop of a Black male at 1:00 a.Tn. in the 3rd District.
+Multiple squad cars pull up to a gas station as, .the subject is walking through.
+As. the officers exit their vehicles, the subject attempts to flee the scene on foot, leading three officers to give chase^AccordingitoThei.respondingfsergeaht's TRR narrative,.the "R/SGT OBSERVED ABOVE SUBJECT WITH A BULGE IN HIS LEFT POCKET WHILE HOLDING HIS SIDE.
 R/SGT BELIEVED ABOVE SUBJECT WAS ARMED WITH A HANDGUN.
 R/SGT ALONG WITH BT 306F ATTEMPTED TO CONDUCT A FIELD INTERVIEW WITH SUBJECT AT WHICH TIME ABOVE SUBJECT FLED."
-In BWC footage, one officer can be seen exiting their squad car and approaching the subject, saying "Hey, hey, hey," as the subject runs away.
-The officer chases after the subject and is quickly joined by two other officers.
-TRR narratives completed by the three officers indicate that the subject disregarded verbal commands-"CONTINUED TO RESIST BY PULLING AWAY AND FLAILING HIS ARMS" and "BODY SLAMMED" the responding sergeant to the ground.
-BWC footage shows all three officers struggling with the subject in an alleyway. as they attempt a takedown.
-One officer can be heard on the recording shouting, "I'll tase you motherfucker.
-Stop fighting or liwill tase you right now.
-I'll tase you right now if you move.
-I will tase you right now, shut up."
-Two of the three officers' BWCs fall off during the struggle and therefore do not provide useful footage of the incident.
-The third BWC does not have audio for this portion of the incident.
-The officers' TRR narratives indicate that the subject "CONTINUED TO DISREGARD VERBAL COMMANDS TO STOP FIGHTING AND CONTINUED TO RESIST ARREST BY TRYING TO GET UP FROM THE GROUND" while the officers handcuffed the subject.
-Officers can be heard on the BWC audio at this point telling the subject "Give me your arm," "Hey buddy, we'll tase you," and "Stay down, relax, stop fighting: Stop fighting."
+In BWC footage,.one officer can be seen exiting their squad car and approaching the subject, saying "Hey, hey, hey," as the subject runs away.
+The officer chases after the subject and is quickly joined by two other of ficers.
+TRR narratives completed by the three officers indicate that the subject disregarded verbal commands, "CONTINUEDTO RESISJf.
+BY PULLING AWAY AND FLAILING HIS ARMS" and "BOPY,|LAMMED" the respdndjng.sergeant' to the ground.
+BWC footage shows all three officers struggling with the subject in an .alley way as they attempt- a<takedown.
+One officer can be heard^oif the recording shouting,, "I'lj;tase you .

+: motherfuckefvSSto you right now.
+I'll tase you right bow if-.you move:l> wili"tase;you' right:;nowi,shut;up.".Two.of the three officers' BWCs fall off during'.the struggle '';...